 The Management Committee of the Company, led by the Chief Executive Officer, is responsible for implementation of the risk management and internal control framework.
 The Company has clearly defined lines of authority to supervise and monitor the business operations of the Company.
 Limits of authority have been established and approved by the Board.
 Various subcommittees have been formed to manage specific areas such as Asset & Liability Management, Claims, Underwriting, Information Technology ("IT") and Business Continuity.
-Roles and responsibilities for each committee are clearly defined in the respective committees' terms of reference.
+Roles and responsibilities for each committee are clearly defined in the respective committees' Terms of Reference.

-- B. INTERNAL CONTROL FRAMEWORK (CONTINUED) - B3 Planning, Monitoring & Reporting
+B3 Planning, Monitoring & Reporting

 The Company undergoes a strategic planning and budgeting process to establish the annual business plan and performance targets which is recommended to the Board for approval.
-The Management Committee is responsible for ensuring the targets are met as well as adherence to established policies and procedures.
+The Management Committee is responsible for implementing strategies to achieve the targets as well as adherence to established policies and procedures.
 Financial and operational reports are reviewed by the Management Committee on a monthly basis to allow timely response and actions to mitigate any potential risks.
 Reports are tabled and presented to the Board at least quarterly highlighting the performance of the Company as well as any updates on risk management, compliance and audit matters.